Jawz84/GitBooks/azure-view.md

 ## Some remarks

-tldr; this trick will only work for types for which there is no format data available.
+TLDR; this trick will only work for types for which there is no format data available.

 PowerShell has a formatting system where it looks up how to format a certain type of object.
 This information can be found with `Get-FormatData`.
 A lot of it is built in in PowerShell.
 If you want to provide format data to PowerShell, you will need to write a `*.format.ps1xml` file, and import it with `Update-FormatData`.
 A bit tedious.

 I wanted something easier, so I used a trick: When there is no format data available for a certain type, PowerShell looks for hints in the Type system.
 You can find that information with `Get-TypeData`.
 The `DefaultDisplayPropertySet` property can hold hints that PowerShell will use when there is no format data.
 That's what I have leveraged here, so I don't need to write a `*.format.ps1xml-file`.

+I hope you found this useful.
+Please feel free to reach out to me if you have questions.
+You can [ping me on Twitter](https://www.twitter.com/Jawz_84), or drop me a message on the PowerShell Discord server.`n`n